7ep/demo/README.md

 For example, to set it all up on a [local Windows box](https://raw.githubusercontent.com/7ep/demo/master/docs/ci_and_cd/ci_and_cd_for_localhost.txt)

 ###### Features of the pipeline:
-* Instructions for setting up virtual machines (with VirtualBox).
 * A fully functioning demonstration CI/CD pipeline using Jenkins.
 * Incorporates static analysis using SonarQube
 * UI tests running on Chrome

 ---